- 10-MINUTE MANAGER: Roberto Pereyra Read More

-- Brace for Venezuela fallout Read More
+- Birthday bash fit for a king Read More

 “I will eat it, but I am sorry I can’t do something to keep it for life.”
 So said Garnet Issacs, 65, of his duck-shaped golden apple fruit.
 The Oistins, Christ Church resident said he was shocked when he went to pick the fruits on Monday from a tree on his premises.
 “I was surprised when I realized it was deformed.
 It is a sign of the times.
 I have never seen anything like this,” he said.
 The golden apple, which is known scientifically as Spondias dulcis, has a myriad of uses; it can be eaten freshly picked or used to make a refreshing drink, jams, cooked in stews, among other uses.
 (MM) Here, Issacs looking intently at his duck-shaped golden apple.